 Commitment to Student Service

-- During 2011-2012, approximately 72% of Converse students participate in service-learning or community service projects and contributed more than 10,500 hours
+- During 2011-2012, approximately 72% of Converse students participate in service-learning or community service projects and contributed 13,000 hours

 - Last year, 43% of undergraduate students participated in service-learning courses at Converse